Are You Ready for the New Data Protection Laws?

 It will do this by giving people the ability to easily find out what information businesses hold on them, why they are holding it, how they are using it, and whether they want them to edit it, challenge it, port it (transfer) or purge (delete) it or not.

 In conjunction to giving this power to people, the new law will also include a more severe punishment for businesses who suffer data breaches, with a fine of up to 20 million or 4% of an annual turnover now being deemed acceptable.

 How can I prepare?

-Although there’s still a year to go, it’s always a good idea to be proactive when it comes to making changes to your data protection policies.
-As well as avoiding rushing around at a later date, you will also get the added bonus of gaining trust and credibility with your customers in the knowing that any data which your business holds is in the safest of hands.
+It’s always a good idea to be proactive when it comes to making changes to your data protection policies.
+As well as avoiding rushing around at a later date, you will also get the added bonus of gaining trust and credibility with your customers because they will see you’re trying to protect their data and handle it securely and within the law.